Cookie Notice

 A cookie is a small text file that a website places on your device to store information across requests.
 Cookies can be set by the site you are visiting (first-party) or by other domains (third-party).
 They can be session-only (deleted when you close the browser) or persistent (kept until they expire or are deleted).

-2. Cookies we use today
+2. Cookies and tracking technologies we use

-| Name | Purpose | Type | Duration |
+| Name / provider | Purpose | Type | Duration |

 |---|---|---|---|

-access_token | Authentication.
+access_token (first-party) | Authentication.
 Stores a signed JWT so a returning user remains signed in.
 Marked HttpOnly and Secure; sent only over HTTPS to callersync.com. | Strictly necessary | Session / up to the JWT expiry |

 4. Stripe checkout